Gaviota Coast

-The Gaviota Coast in Santa Barbara County, California is a rural coastline along the Santa Barbara Channel roughly bounded by the city of Goleta on the south and the north boundary of the county on the north.
+The Gaviota Coast in Santa Barbara County, California is a rural coastline along the Santa Barbara Channel roughly bounded by Goleta Point on the south and the north boundary of the county on the north.
 This last undeveloped stretch of Southern California coastline consists of dramatic bluffs, isolated beaches and terraced grasslands.

 History

 Sites inhabited in the Paleoindian Period (13,000–8,500 B.P.) have been found through archeological deposits at the mouths of rivers and along the seashore where there was an abundance of food.
 At least fourteen Chumash villages were located along the coastline including Qasil, Tajiguas, and Shishuchi'i'.

 The Spanish began colonizing Alta California with the Portolá expedition of 1769–1770.
 Much of the area is within several ranchos including the 1794 Spanish land grant, Rancho Nuestra Señora del Refugio and the Mexican land grants, Rancho Punta de la Concepcion (1837), Rancho Cañada del Corral (1841) and Rancho Dos Pueblos (1842).

 Near the end of the 1920s, an oil boom started at the Ellwood Oil Field resulting in additional drilling along the coast.
 During World War II, a Japanese submarine shelled the pier, tanks, and associated equipment.
 The Bombardment of Ellwood began in the evening of February 23, 1942.
 A few weeks after the attack on Pearl Harbor, the Continental United States came under attack.
 A radio address by President Franklin D. Roosevelt was being broadcast when the sub surfaced in the Santa Barbara Channel.
 No one was hurt but there was damage to an oil pier.
 The incident created fear, and panic on the West Coast.
 The Army set up a radar unit where a beach resort had developed in the early 1920s as the automobile age began and the beaches became a popular destination for motorists.
 After the unit was decommissioned in 1946, the owners sold the property to the state and Refugio State Beach continued as a popular beach getaway.
 In 1953, the state purchased another private campground and created El Capitán State Beach.

 Congress ordered a study in 1999 for a proposed 76 mile National Seashore from Coal Oil Point at UC Santa Barbara to Point Sal at the northern boundary of Vandenberg Space Force Base.
 Although the National Park Service found the area suitable with nationally significant natural and cultural resources, the study found the establishment to not be feasible due to local opposition within the approximately 200,000 acre study area and the high cost of acquiring land and operating a new park.

 Crude oil and natural gas produced by offshore platforms is processed at onshore receiving plants connected to distant refineries by pipelines.
-The Refugio oil spill on May 19, 2015 immediately north of Refugio State Beach, leaked 142,800 USgal of crude oil out of one of the pipelines.
+The Refugio oil spill on May 19, 2015, immediately north of Refugio State Beach, leaked 142,800 USgal of crude oil out of one of the pipelines.